-Cne ck these oπ as you complete them prior to surgery: NO Nicotine use!
-Stock your kitchen with foods needed for each phase after surgery Purchase and stock up on protein shakes for pre-op and post-op diet - Less than 10 gm of sugar - Less than 5 gm of fat - Up to 30 gm of protein Stop all caffeine AND carbonation for life!
-Drink at least 64 ounces of total FLUID Eat enough protein: (70+ grams for women; 80+ grams for men) Remember to take your multivitamin and calcium supplement EVERY SINGLE DAY Wait 30 minutes before and after meals to drink - NO STRAWS!
-Eat on a regular schedule.
+Check these off as you complete them prior to surgery:

+- NO Nicotine use! - Stock your kitchen with foods needed for each phase after surgery - Purchase and stock up on protein shakes for pre-op and post-op diet - Less than 10 gm of sugar - Less than 5 gm of fat - Up to 30 gm of protein - Stop all caffeine AND carbonation for life! - Drink at least 64 ounces of total FLUID - Eat enough protein: (70+ grams for women; 80+ grams for men) - Remember to take your multivitamin and calcium supplement EVERY SINGLE DAY - Wait 30 minutes before and after meals to drink NO STRAWS! - Eat on a regular schedule.
 You should eat every 3 to 5 hours.
-Anticipate becoming full sooner.
-Exercise!
-Don't wait to start/get out of your current routine.
-Practice stopping eating when you are full.
+Anticipate becoming full sooner. - Exercise!
+Don't wait to start/get out of your current routine. - Practice stopping eating when you are full.
 Take your time with meals, and chew foods really well.

+Appointment with surgeon: / / /

-App pointment with surgeon:// l wil I start my Pre-Op Diet on://
+I will start my Pre-Op Diet on: / /

 Please contact your dietitian with any questions you may have regarding your pre-op or post-op diets.
-It is very important that you follow these instructions completely to avoid any complications post-surgery.
+It is very important that you follow these instructions completely to avoid any complications postsurgery.
 Contact information for all members of the Center for Healthy Living team are found in the directory at the front of your book.